Church of the Redeemer (Houston, Texas)

 The Church of the Redeemer, Episcopal in Houston, Texas is an Episcopal inner city church.
-During the late 1960s, under Rector Graham Pulkingham and for several decades, it was a center for liturgically based worship revival.
+During the late 1960s, under Rector Graham Pulkingham and for several decades, it was a center for liturgically based worship and charismatic revival.
 Redeemer was the origin for the Community of Celebration in the UK and the US, and the traveling worship ministry The Fisherfolk.
-As of Feb 28, 2011 the church is having to give up their current buildings, and will share the use of a nearby Lutheran church of the same name.
+In March, 2011 the church began sharing the use of a nearby Lutheran church of the same name.

 History

 The mainline Episcopal church was founded in 1920 in the East End of Houston.
-During the 1950s and early 1960s, the church experienced a decline in membership which then received a renewal in membership during the 1960s and 1970s.
-Following the 1970s, the church began to experience decline again into the 21st century.
+Church membership declined during the 1950s and early 1960s.
+It increased during the 1960s and 1970s but then experienced sustained decline into the 21st century.
 As the building fell into disrepair, the dwindling community was unable to afford to repair the building.

 Architecture

-The church was originally known as the Eastwood Church, named after the planned subdivision where it was built in 1919, on a triangle of land donated by the Episcopal Diocese of Texas at the intersection of Eastwood, Dallas and Telephone.
+The church was originally known as the Eastwood Church, named after the planned subdivision where it was built in 1919 on a triangle of land donated by the Episcopal Diocese of Texas at the intersection of Eastwood, Dallas and Telephone.
 An adjacent "Teleph Hall" and three-story Education Building were added in the 1930s next to the small church building.
 In the 1950s Tellepsen Construction replaced the church with a new Sanctuary of reinforced concrete.
 The interior is striking with its use of curved forms, and a massive mural "Christ of the Working Man" by John William Orth.
 Following concerns of the building's integrity in an inspection in February, 2011, the community moved their services to the Evangelical Lutheran Church of the Redeemer.